Categories > Games > Undertale > Undertale: Project AU

 A rough voice broke the never-ending silence.

 “You idiot!”
-He growled, smashing her against a nearby boulder with moss coating the edges.
-His grip was crushing on her throat, and she couldn’t breathe.
+He growled, smashing her against a nearby boulder.
+His grip was crushing on her throat, and she could barely breathe.
 “You know how dangerous it is up there!
 And yet you disobeyed my orders and snuck out anyway, and now look at you.
 You almost died.”

 Undyne struggled against his pinning; fear made her want to fight back, but she knew that would only make things worse.

-When she thought she couldn’t last another neck-crushing moment, his grip loosened, and Undyne backed away, her heart hammering and her mind on alert, just in case he tried to attack again.
+When she thought she couldn’t last another throat-crushing moment, his grip loosened, and Undyne backed away against the wall, cowering under her father’s menacing glare.
+Her heart was hammering, and her mind was on alert, just in case he tried to attack again.

-Her mother just looked into the distance, like she hadn’t just seen her husband try to break her neck.
+Her mother just looked into the distance, like she hadn’t just seen her husband pin her daughter to the wall by the neck.
 Her eyes were clouded, her gaze distant.
 It was almost like she wasn’t there at all.

 Defeated, Undyne left the room without another word.